 Answer from Eva Rykrsmith:

-The topic of flexible schedules seems to be a hot button issue for your boss, so I am not convinced logical persuasion would work in this case.
+The topic of flexible employee scheduling seems to be a hot button issue for your boss, so I am not convinced logical persuasion would work in this case.
 Your boss will have an emotional reaction during the conversation and the best logical argument simply cannot work when he is in that state.

 Your boss considers flextime as trying to get out of work because his definition of work is face time.
 As long as that remains the case you are fighting a losing battle.
 Instead of trying to change his mind about flextime, it would be more productive to change his attitude about work.